kornsour/react-node-mongo/README.md

           - State is then sent back to components, causing them to rerender

 - Redux Thunk allows us to directly pass an action to the dispatch function instead of having to return it

+## Billing Best Practices

+- We are bad at security
+  - Never accept raw credit card numbers
+  - Never store credit card numbers
+  - Always use an outside payment processor
+- Billing is hard
+  - Possible to avoid monthly payments/multiple plans?
+  - Fraud and chargebacks are a pain